2007 Scottish Parliament election: High number of rejected votes

 Another reason presented was that local elections took place on the same day with a different voting system and different design.
 Whereas the parliamentary election asked voters to mark a cross, the local council elections asked voters to number/ rank their candidates, as the council elections were under the single transferable vote system.
-Undercutting this theory, however, was the fact that the invalid rate in the local elections was far lower than the parliamentary elections (although still greater than in previous local elections) despite single transferable vote being a new system for most voters.
+Undercutting this theory, however, was that the invalid rate in the local elections was far lower than the parliamentary elections (although still greater than in previous local elections) despite single transferable vote being a new system for most voters.

 A third proposed reason was that this was the first election where electronic counting of papers had taken place.
 Many blamed e-counting for the increase in rejected papers, in part because the new machine counting system abandoned many counts during the early hours of Friday morning before all results had been counted.
 Furthermore, the primary reason for the regional and constituency ballot papers being placed on the same sheet of paper is due to restrictions on the size of paper the machines could accurately scan.
 The main company concerned was DRS Ltd. Nevertheless, nearly all invalid ballot papers would have been spoiled no matter how they were counted.
 However, the last minute redesign of ballot papers that was blamed for the high number of rejections in two electoral regions was done to make electronic voting easier.